#1e1e1e

 To create a series of visually consistent images, you will need to apply the edits from your recording to all the photos within the batch export.
 To do this, go to File > Automate > Batch.

 Select “Override Action Save As Commands” to save each image individually.
-A quick Photoshop tip when filling out the ‘File Naming’ section is to always make sure the last field has extension / extension selected; otherwise, you will end up with unusable files.
-Once all your fields are correctly filled out, push OK.
+A quick Photoshop tip when filling in the ‘File Naming’ section is to always make sure the last field has extension/extension selected; otherwise, you will end up with unusable files.
+Once all your fields are correctly filled in, push OK.

 Photoshop actions settings